turingschool/backend-curriculum-site/module2/lessons/intro_to_mvc.md

 ### Overview

-* Controllers - Coordinate the response to an HTTP request.
-In Task Manager, we just had one, but it is common to have multiple controllers.
-* Models - Interact with the database.
+* **Models** - Interact with the database.
 Holds other methods related to a particular resource (e.g. a `task`)
-* Views - Templates for pages that we will display to our user.
+* **Views** - Templates for pages that we will display to our user.
 Frequently contain placeholders for data, making them dynamic.
+* **Controllers** - Coordinate the response to an HTTP request.
+In Task Manager, we just had one, but it is common to have multiple controllers.

 ### Controller